cjyabraham/tag-contributor-strategy/website/content/resources/project-services/outreach-events/_index.md

 ## Marketing

 Marketing services for projects are designed to assist with the awareness of the project, increase project adoption, and increase contributors.
-CNCF has marketing resources to support the projects in the following areas:
+CNCF has marketing resources to support the projects in the following areas!!

 ### Event Management